andypowe11/AWS-Claudia-PingdomBot/README.md

 # AWS Claudia PingdomBot
 A Slack bot to see the status of Pingdom website monitoring, built using Claudia.js.
-A Slack bot to stop and start selected AWS EC2 instances and generally keep an eye on your AWS estate.
 The following commands are available:

     /pingdom help
     /pingdom all